 General and specific master program requirements are applicable to admissions.
-The specific requirements may be higher in terms of knowledge prerequisites, but may also provide more possibilities for entry for students from other related areas of specialization.
 The specific requirements for admission to each of the master programs are described in the corresponding chapters.

 1.6.1 General admissions requirements

 To be eligible for admission to any of the master programs, a Bachelor of Science degree is required.
 This degree must be of an equivalent academic level and approximate scientific content as the corresponding Dutch BSc degrees.
 In addition, sufficient proficiency in the English language is required.